sbtah/compTrends/README.md

-# This is commercial project for web scraping"
+# This is commercial project for web scraping

 - We will track the products prices etc. for DIY markets.